iantocristian/santa-mailroom/USER-GUIDE.md

 ### Step 2: Set Up Your Santa Email

-The app uses a dedicated email address (e.g., `santaclausgotmail@gmail.com`) to receive letters from your children.
-Configure this in your environment settings.
+The app uses a dedicated email address `santaclausgotmail@gmail.com` to receive letters from your children.

 Your children will write to this email address, and Santa will reply automatically!